-Third College Composition Program (TCCP) provides Third College students with intensive courses in writing and analytical reading with an emphasis on comparaanalytical and tive, argumentative strategies.
-Classes are small and focus on context-building for what will be written each week, and peer criticism of student writing already completed.
+Third College Composition Program (TCCP) provides Third College students with intensive courses in writing and analytical reading with an emphasis on comparative, analytical and argumentative strategies.
+Classes are small and focus on contextbuilding for what will be written each week, and on peer criticism of student writing already completed.
 Each student has an individual conference with his or her instructor weekly.
-Students take the TCCP Placement Exam in the Fall and are placed in A, B, or C levels in the 10A-B-C course sequence.
-A grade of C or better at any level fulfills the Third College freshman-writing requirement.
-Students who need more than one quarter take an in-progress grade into the next course of the three-course sequence.
-Courses TCCP 10A.
-Composition (4) Intensive practice in writing short pieces of expository prose.
+Students take the TCCP placement exam in the fall and are placed in A, B, or C levels in the 10A-B-C course sequence.
+A grade of C or better at any level fulfills the Third College freshmanwriting requirement.
+Students who need more than one quarter take an in-progress grade into the next course of the threecourse sequence.
+Also offered is an upperdivision course (TCCP 109) focusing on research writing with particular emphasis on the humanities and social sciences.
+Priority is given to Third College students.

+Courses

+TCCP 10A.
+Composition (4)

+Intensive practice in writing short pieces of expository prose.
 The course is organized to give students experience in various rhetorical strategies, from personal descriptive/narrative writing to argumentation.
 The readings reflect this spectrum.
-Prerequisite: Placement Exam.
+Prerequisite: placement exam.

 TCCP 10B.
-Intermediate Expository Writing (4) A focus on analytical, comparative, and argumentative writing.
+Intermediate Expository Writing (4)

+A focus on analytical, comparative, and argumentative writing.
 Students develop experience in writing under pressure as for essay examinations and in organizing term paper length compositions.
-Prerequisite: Placement Exam.
+Prerequisite: placement exam.

 TCCP 10C.
-Advanced Freshman Writing (4) Individualized writing projects related to the students' dominant academic interests.
+Advanced Freshman Writing (4)

+Individualized writing projects related to the students' deminant academic interests.
 Students with the advice of an instructor frame writing projects of varying scope, subject matter, and rhetorical design.
+Prerequisite: placement exam.

+TCCP 109.
+Research Writing (4)

+Advanced practice in compositional and informationgathering techniques necessary for effective term papers of medium length.
+Students will develop one term paper in weekly stages over the quarter and will have additional weekly practice in expository writing - analytical, classificatory, and comparative.
+Prerequisites: upper-division standing and completion of a lower-division writing course.

-Prerequisite: Placement Exam.
-Third World Studies OFFICE: Building 410, Matthews Campus Professor:
+Third World Studies

+OFFICE: Building 410, Matthews Campus

+Professors:

-- Carlos Blanco-Aguinaga, Ph.D.
-(Spanish Literature) - Sylvia Wynter, Ph.D.
-(Spanish and Comparative Literatue) Associate Professor:
+Carlos Blanco-Aguinaga, Ph.D.
+(Spanish Literature) Sylvia Wynter, M.A.
+(Spanish and Comparative Literature) Associate Professors:

 Edward Reynolds, Ph.D.
-(History, Coordinator of Third World Studies) Assistant Professors:
+(History, Coordinator of Third World Studies) Sherley Ann Williams, M.A.
+(Literature) Assistant Professors:

-Anthony Ngubo, Ph.D.
-(Sociology)

-Rosaura Sanchez, Ph.D.
-(Literature, Coordinator of Bilingual Sequence)

-Benjamin K. T'sou, Ph.D.
-(Linguistics)
+Richard J. Arneson, Ph.D.
+(Philosophy) Anthony Ngubo, Ph.D.
+(Sociology) Richard Romo, Ph.D.
+(History) Rosaura Sanchez, Ph.D.
+(Literature, Coordinator of Bilingual Sequence) Emory J. Tolbert, Ph.D.
+(History) Benjamin K. T'sou, Ph.D.
+(Linguistics) Acting Assistant Professor: